dalab/dissolve-struct/_posts/wiki/2015-09-04-writing-your-own-application.md

 applications can be written in Java too.
 Some samples can be found [here](https://bitbucket.org/tribhuvanesh/java-dissolve-struct/overview).
-Unfortunately, we are not focusing too much on this, but feel free to write to us or raise an issue on Github if you need help.
+Unfortunately, we are not focusing much on this, but feel free to write to us or raise an issue on Github if you need help.